 Potatoes typically need to be simmered for about 15 to 20 minutes, or until they’re tender enough that you can easily poke through the potatoes with a fork.

 Most mashed potatoes contain an abundance of butter, cream or sour cream, which doesn’t always make them the healthiest option.
 This mashed potato recipe has been lightened up by replacing the sour cream with Greek yogurt and using less overall butter for a more heart healthy option.
-Additionally, potatoes are rich in vitamin C, B6 and potassium and the roasted garlic adds a dose of antioxidants for a nutrient-rich side dish.

 How to Store

-Storing Leftovers: This recipe makes a great make ahead dish!
+To refrigerate: This recipe makes a great make ahead dish!
 To store, allow the mashed potatoes to cool to room temperature and then place in an airtight container in the fridge.
 They will keep well for up to four days.

-Freezing: Pack the cooked and cooled mashed potatoes in a freezer safe bag or container and freeze for up to one month.
+To freeze: Pack the cooked and cooled mashed potatoes in a freezer safe bag or container and freeze for up to one month.
 Allow them to thaw in the fridge overnight before reheating.

 How to Reheat Mashed Potatoes